nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 in order to pass the check.
 Otherwise, an `InvalidPlanException` will be thrown and the entire process is aborted.

-Note that the above methods and exception throws are not shown in the sequence diagram to improve the readability of the sequence diagram.
+Note that the above methods and exception throws are not shown in the sequence diagram to improve the readability.

 **(Steps 3 to 4)** With the plan index number, a `Plan` object which user want to view details will be fetched by calling method `PlanList#getPlanFromIndexNum()`.